Parizaad: Plot

-After becoming rich and coming out of jail, Parizaad sees that now everybody respects him as now he is a wealthy man.
+After becoming rich and coming out of jail, Parizaad sees that everybody respects him as he is a wealthy man now.
 Even people have no problem with his dark skin.
-His brothers and sister in laws due to their greed shows affection and love towards Parizaad.
+His brothers and sisters-in-law due to their greed show affection and love for Parizaad.
 Parizaad again meets Lubna who is now a divorcee and a flop actress, Parizaad decides to finance her films.
 During this he also meets Ahmad.
-Parizaad now again meets Naheed who is now in a poor condition as her husband is now a good for nothing man.
-Naheed's father apologises to Parizaad as he is now aware that Parizaad was innocent that time.
+Parizaad now again meets Naheed who is now in a poor condition as her husband is now a good-for-nothing man.
+Naheed's father apologises to Parizaad as he is now aware that Parizaad was innocent at the time.
 Parizaad arranges a job for Nahaeed's sister and for Majid.
-Naheed too now have a change in heart for Parizaad due to his wealth and tries to reconnect with him, which Parizaad declines.
+Naheed too now has a change of heart for Parizaad due to his wealth and tries to reconnect with him, which Parizaad declines.

-At the end he meets Annie, a radio host, who is a blind girl and a die hard fan of Parizaad not because of his wealth but truly because of his poetry.
+At the end he meets Annie, a radio host, who is a blind girl and a die-hard fan of Parizaad not because of his wealth but truly because of his poetry.
 Parizaad also develops a feeling for her, but is afraid that he might again get rejected due to his dark skin, once Annie gets back her eyesight.
 Annie's cousin, a new character, Sharjeel, also interferes with Parizaad's love, by confessing his plans to propose once Annie gets back her eyesight, not knowing Parizaad is in love with Annie.
-Parizaad in a moment of weakness decides to have Sharjeel killed by his bodyguard, Akbar, however his inner self stops him.
-Heartbroken once again realizing that even with money and power he is unable to capture true love, Parizaad leaves Karachi, leaving all his wealth.
-He starts to work as a teacher in a village away from modern life.
+Parizaad in a moment of weakness decides to have Sharjeel killed by his bodyguard, Akbar, however his inner conscious stops him.
+Heartbroken once again realizing that even with money and power he is unable to capture true love, Parizaad leaves Karachi, leaving all his wealth behind.
+He goes to the mountains away from the pain of the world to ease his broken heart.
+There he becomes a teacher in the mountain village school and finds satisfaction helping children learn and prepare for the world ahead.
 No one knows about Parizaad's whereabouts as he discreetly leaves behind everything.
-Annie meets Parizaad while working as an news anchor, but fails to recognize him as he has changed his name.
+Annie meets Parizaad while working as a news anchor, but fails to recognize him as he has changed his name.
 After hearing his voice and touching his face, she recognizes him and both of them confess their love for each other and the story ends with Parizaad finally getting his love.
-Annie and Parizaad plan on opening a Urdu academy in the Village.
+Annie and Parizaad plan on opening an Urdu academy in the Village.
 Annie plans on working as an assistant for the Urdu academy while starting her radio broadcast from the village.